Soon Valley: History and Demography

 In 997 CE, Sultan Mahmud Ghaznavi, took over the Ghaznavid dynasty empire established by his father, Sultan Sebuktegin.
 In 1005 he conquered the Shahis in Kabul and followed it by conquests within the Punjab region.
 The Delhi Sultanate and later Mughal Empire ruled the region.

 The Awans of the Soon Valley were also amongst those the British considered to be "martial race".
 The British recruited army heavily from Soon Valley for service in the colonial army, and as such, the Awans of this area also formed an important part of the British Indian Army, serving with distinction during World Wars I and II.
-Of all the Muslim groups recruited by the British, proportionally, the Awans produced the greatest number of recruits during the First and Second World Wars.
+All of the Muslim groups recruited by the British, proportionally, the Awans produced the greatest number of recruits during the First and Second World Wars.
 Contemporary historians Professor Ian Talbot and Professor Tan Tai Yong have asserted that the Awans (amongst other tribes) are viewed as a martial race by not only the British, but neighbouring tribes as well.
 Awans occupy the highest ranks of the Pakistani Army.
 A village by the name of Manawan (formerly Man Awan – The heart of the Awans) is also among the notable historical villages of the valley.

+The agency Pakistan Poverty Alleviation Fund (PPAF) organized a report and initiated Soon Valley Development Program (SVDP) for agriculture, plantation, water system and dams.

 Gateway to Soon Sakesar

-The Government of Punjab constructed the road from Nurewala to Naushehra in recognition of services rendered by the Awans of Soon Valley during the First World War.
+The Government of Punjab constructed the road from Nurewala to Naushera in recognition of services rendered by the Awans of Soon Valley during the First World War.
 Sir W.M.
-Hailey, the Governor of Punjab formally opened the road on April 1, 1928 – as commemorated on plaques between Khushab and Sakesar as the road enters the hills.
+Hailey, the Governor of Punjab, formally opened the road on April 1, 1928 – as commemorated on plaques between Khushab and Sakesar as the road enters the hills.

 Culture

 Many inhabitants of the valley descend from tribes of Arab origin (unauthenticated information).
 Islamic culture and traditions are the norm.
 Practices include arranged marriages according to the Islamic traditions, where the wedding ceremony takes place at a mosque.
 The Nikah is attended by close family members, relatives, and friends of the bride and groom.
-Usually men and women are separated, either sitting in separate rooms or with a purdah (curtain) separating them.
+Usually men and women participants at the wedding ceremony are separated, either sitting in separate rooms or with a purdah (curtain) separating them.

 Luddi is a folk dance for celebratory occasions, when the music is often played on the dhol drum and shehnai oboe.